 REQ 1-04 The text fields in the userFreeForm table above shall accept strings that contain single and/or double quotation marks.

 REQ 1-05 Form entry design shall be designed for mobile devices.

+Evaluating Platforms by other Users

+In addition to stating their own platforms, users can attribute a platform to another user and provide their reaction to it.

+REQ 3-01 Users shall be able to enter a platform or statement and attribute it to another user.

+REQ 3-02 The SQL database for REQ 3-01 shall have the following format.